Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 And even with that, they are incredibly attached to that phone.

-And after a few weeks of living with a robot that's folding your laundry, you know, vacuuming your floors, whatever, doing the dishes, making smoothies, etc.
+And after a few weeks of living with a robot that's folding your laundry, you know, vacuuming your floors, whatever, doing the dishes, baking smoothies, et cetera, et cetera.

-After a few weeks of that, if you lose that robot, like you're gonna be devastated because you're gonna get used to it.
+After a few weeks of that, if you lose that robot, like you're going to be devastated because you're going to get used to it.

-You're gonna get used to it just like that.
+You're going to get used to it just like that.

-Your life is gonna get better because all the time that you used to spend doing those, you know, trivial tasks, now you can spend that time doing something else that you want to do.
+Your life is going to get better because all the time that you used to spend doing those, you know, trivial tasks, now you can spend that time doing something else that you want to do.

 Oh, you always want to write that book.